fdosani/better-interviews/README.md

 # better-interviews

-An Open source framework for conducting technical interview questions
+An Open source framework for conducting technical interviews.

 As someone who does hiring, I find the interview process is broken.
 So I'm hoping to do my part to help fix this.
 In this repo/site you will find an open